-We are proud of the 160+ year old friendship Scotland has with Malawi: this is a friendship built on mutually beneficial community-to-community, family-to-family and people-to-people links.
+We are proud of the 160+ year old relationship Scotland has with Malawi: this is a relationship built on mutually beneficial community-to-community, family-to-family and people-to-people links.
 It is a relationship underpinned by mutual understanding and respect.
 We believe this is a new and exciting model of international cooperation and a powerful force for change.

-The friendship between Scots and Malawians began in 1859, with the warm welcome extended to David Livingstone and his companions when he entered what is now Malawi for the first time.
+The relationship between Scots and Malawians began in 1859, with the warm welcome extended to David Livingstone and his companions when he entered what is now Malawi for the first time.

 The challenge posed by the United Nations Millennium Development Goals was taken up in Scotland in the late 1990s by David Livingstone's alma mater the University of Strathclyde when, in partnership with Bell College (local to Livingstone’s birthplace at Blantyre), they launched their Malawi Millennium Project.